Information on Heating Oil Buying Networks.

 Heating oil negotiations and volume

 The heating oil dealers benefit as well and strongly support the networks.
-The reason being is that in exchange for a large volume of guaranteed, recurring business (customers), these dealers are able to significantly reduce their normal profit margins as they do not need to worry about, or incur the expense, of selling to one customer at a time.
+The reason being is that in exchange for a large volume of guaranteed, recurring business from the customers, these dealers are able to significantly reduce their normal profit margins as they do not need to worry about, or incur the expense, of selling to one customer at a time.

 Who supplies the heating oil?